renaissance-publishing/renaissance/content/chapters/24-powers.md

           - While sustaining this power, you receive a +20 bonus to checks to Endure Physical Hardship.
           - While sustaining this power, you gain +1 Armor.

-  - ~~Transcend~~

-      - Requires: Master, 20 Control

-      - Action: None

-      - You have permanently integrated magical energies into your own life processes.

-      - Effect:

-          - You gain the Empowered tag;
-          - you receive a +10 bonus to tests to Endure Physical Hardship;
-          - you only need to eat and sleep half as much, and
-          - you gain +1 Armor.

-      - Made a class, since it isn't an action.

   - Down-Time

       - Requires: Transcend, 20 Control